-When a youth is placed on youthful offender status in Vermont, a Family Services Social Worker as well as a Department of Corrections Probation Officer is assigned to supervise probation and provide support to make sure the youth meets the conditions of probation as outlined by the court.
+When a youth is on youthful offender status, a Family Services worker and DOC Probation Officer is assigned to supervise probation and help make sure the youth meets the conditions of probation.

 Disposition Case Plan